ErikBahena/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch allows you to get the current path of the url and use it for whatever you need.
+Normally this means creating nested routes.
 1. How would you explain form validation to someone who has never programmed before?
    Let's say you're going around a college campus.
 You're asking questions for a survey.
 You need some information from the person you're surveying, like a name, an age, and whether or not they agree to your question.
 For the survey to be filled out properly you need everything, which means a name, an age, and whether or not they agree to your question.
 If a person only gives you a name, then your survey is not valid.
 If a person only gives you an age and a name but not a answer to your question, then your survey is invalid.
 Form validation is a computer program doing the previous evaluation of a form.
 It will check and make sure all parts that are required are filled out, and make sure that they are acceptable answers.
 1. In 1-2 sentences, define end to end testing.
+End to end testing is when you test software simulating what a real users actions could be.
+From start to finish meaning from one state to another.

 ## Instructions